tanvimodI3/resume/README.md

 These embeddings are stored in **ChromaDB**, where semantic similarity search is performed against the job description to calculate a contextual match score.

-The resulting score reflects how closely the candidate aligns with the JD (instead of blindly rewarding whoever mentioned “Python” the most times).
+The resulting score reflects how closely the candidate aligns with the JD.

 ---